 At the west end of the street, you’ll stumble upon Buste de Dalida, which is a beautiful iron statue of the popular Chanteuse Dalida and Château des Brouillards (Misty Castle); which is an oasis of serenity!

-Rue de l’Abreuvoir is a perfect street to taste some typical French food, take artsy Parisian photos with views of the Sacré-Cœur, and sip on wine!
+Rue de l’Abreuvoir is a perfect street to taste some typical French food sip on wine at the outdoor seating area at La Maison Rose and take artsy Parisian photos with views of the Sacré-Cœur!

 2. Rue Cremieux, 12th Arrondissement